 The device descriptor contains device information idVendor and idProduct which are unique for Windows to determine what device is connected and what drivers are needed.

-Device descriptor request failed error is a problem on the universal bus controller section.
-Windows stopped it due to reported problems and it is not working properly.
-Windows do this to avoid further errors and to contain the problem to the universal bus controller only.
+The device descriptor request failed error is a problem with the universal bus controller section.
+Windows stopped it due to reported issues, and it is not working properly.
+Windows did this to avoid further errors and to contain the problem to the universal bus controller only.

-Follow the methods in this article to guide you in fixing this problem
+Follow the methods in this article to fix the Device Descriptor Request Failed error in Windows.

 Method 1:Use Third Party System Repair Tool (RESTORO)